samhitha-nalamati/EduVault/README.md

 **Use Lovable**

-Simply visit the [Lovable Project](https://lovable.dev/projects/24f0417d-9fd2-4545-ace6-e85ffa43d4f5) and start prompting.
+Simply visit the [project demo](https://edu-vault-ten.vercel.app) and start prompting.

 Changes made via Lovable will be committed automatically to this repo.